Monday, January 12, 2026

 The Background

-I took three weeks off running after Dinosaur Valley 100k, and started running after the UHD commencement.
-I was so excited to get running again I ran through a bad cold.
-I also did some Stairmaster at the neighborhood gym at Bandera.
+I took three weeks off running after Dinosaur Valley 100k, and started again after the UHD commencement.
+I was so excited to get running that I ran through a bad cold.
+I also did some Stairmaster at the neighborhood gym in preparation for Bandera.

 The Race